 Founded in 1912, the City Club has long been known as "Cleveland's Citadel of Free Speech."
 The City Club was the brainchild of Mayo Fesler, a young reformer from St. Louis who came to Cleveland to direct the reorganization of the Municipal Association.
 Fesler convinced local business and civic leaders that Cleveland needed a City Club like those that existed in several other cities at the time.

-As the oldest, continuous free speech forum in the US, the City Club has always encouraged a nonpartisan, open exchange of ideas relating to the key issues of the day.
-The weekly City Club Forum - the club's trademark event - has proven to be highly successful, drawing locally, nationally, and internationally distinguished speakers to Cleveland.
+As the oldest continuous free speech forum in the United States, the City Club has always encouraged a nonpartisan, open exchange of ideas relating to the key issues of the day.
+The weekly Friday Forum – the club's trademark event – has proven to be highly successful, drawing locally, nationally, and internationally distinguished speakers to Cleveland.
+It was broadcast on radio station WHK starting in 1928 and is now heard live on WKSU (Ideastream) and is rebroadcast on more than 200 radio stations nationwide.
 Each Forum includes a mandatory question and answer session at the end of the week's speech or debate, allowing for genuine audience participation.
+The only time the rule was not applied was when Bobby Kennedy gave the eulogy to Martin Luther King Jr. in 1968.
+In the 1980s, President Ronald Reagan balked but ultimately acceded to the club's rule requiring speakers to field open, unfiltered questions from the audience.

 Audio